ceres-solver/ceres-solver/docs/source/solving.rst

    ``values[rows[i]]`` ... ``values[rows[i + 1] - 1]`` are the values
    of the non-zero columns of row ``i``.

-e.g, consider the 3x4 sparse matrix
+e.g., consider the 3x4 sparse matrix

 .. code-block:: c++